Posted in 2020-2029, Film Review

 Director: Greta Gerwig

-Synopsis: Telling the lives of the March sisters as they navigate the transition from adolescence to adulthood in a post Civil War USA…
+Synopsis: Telling the lives of the March sisters as they navigate the transition from adolescence to adulthood in a post-Civil War USA…

-Review: After the storming success of her unique and original debut film, that added her name to the select few women to have been nominated for an Oscar for directing, the world was the oyster for Greta Gerwig.
+Review: After the storming success of her unique and original debut film, which added her name to the select few women to have been nominated for an Oscar for directing, the world was the oyster for Greta Gerwig.
 For her sophomore feature, she would have likely had the green light to make anything that she so desired.
 Therefore, to give the beloved novel by Louisa May Alcott another adaptation seemed to be unnecessary.
-However, Gerwig has taken on this adaptation, and breathed new life into this beloved story, in magnificent style.
+However, Gerwig has taken on this adaptation and breathed new life into this beloved story, in magnificent style.

 Straight away, the chemistry between the four sisters leaps off the screen.
 There is a warm feeling that comes off in the relationships that they have with each other.
 Their chemistry feels very sincere and genuine, which is a credit to the talent of the actresses playing them.
 As anyone who grew up with one or more siblings will tell you, they love and care for each other.
-Yet, at any given moment, that can flip on its head and that love can turn to loathing.
+Yet, at any given moment, that can flip on its head, and that love can turn to loathing.
 Every member of this cast delivers delightful performances, from Meryl Streep’s hilarious turn as their snidey (but hilarious) Aunt, to Laura Dern as their steadfast and extremely patient mother, to Timothee Chalamet as their childhood friend, who becomes the man that they all would dream of marrying.

 However, the stars of the show (as they should be), are the titular little women, the March sisters.
 Gerwig’s screenplay explores in great detail the pressures that women like the sisters would have faced during that time period.
 Finding themselves in a position where they would love nothing more than to follow their hearts, but they are frustrated due to the constraints that society placed on women at the time.
 The strength of the screenplay ensures that Gerwig gives each of her stars excellent material to work with.
-It enables each of their personalities to shine through and though each of them all give sincere performances, the performances by Saoirse Ronan’s Jo and Florence Pugh’s Amy shine the brightest.
+It enables each of their personalities to shine through, and though each of them all give a sincere performance, the performances by Saoirse Ronan’s Jo and Florence Pugh’s Amy shine the brightest.

 The score by Alexandre Desplat is befitting of the warm and delightful ambience that the film generates.
-Similarly, Jacqueline Durran’s wonderful costumes perfectly illustrate the calibre of such an esteemed, Oscar winning costume designer.
+Similarly, Jacqueline Durran’s wonderful costumes perfectly illustrate the calibre of such an esteemed, Oscar-winning costume designer.
 The film adopts a non-linear approach to its storytelling, which can perhaps be a little jarring at first to any viewers who may be unfamiliar with the source material.
-It’s a testament to the Alcott’s novel that it can still resonate with people over a century and a half after it was first published, proving it to be a timeless piece of storytelling.
+It’s a testament to Alcott’s novel that it can still resonate with people over a century and a half after it was first published, proving it to be a timeless piece of storytelling.
 Furthermore, it has proved to be a springboard for a talent like Greta Gerwig to adapt it once again for the big screen so beautifully.
-She retains those powerful core messages that will especially resonate with everyone regardless, of their gender, but especially for women who grew up with sisters.
+She retains those powerful core messages that will especially resonate with everyone, regardless of their gender, but especially for women who grew up with sisters.

 One might have argued that this beloved novel did not need yet another adaptation.
-However, a terrific ensemble cast led by Ronan and Pugh, combined with Gerwig’s excellent screenplay ensures that this latest adaptation will charm its way into your heart.
+However, a terrific ensemble cast led by Ronan and Pugh, combined with Gerwig’s excellent screenplay, ensures that this latest adaptation will charm its way into your heart.

 Posted in 2010-2019, Film Review